richardp6889/sep10-freedom-project/prep/plan.md

 #### MVP

 * 04/15 the navbar
 * 04/16 the background and title always centered no matter the size
+* 04/17 software information added
+* 04/18 harware added
 ---

 #### Beyond MVP